 NOTE that you can only upgrade to a newer version.
 Skipping major versions when upgrading and downgrading to older versions is not supported by Nextcloud.
 If you went via 'beta' to 14.0.0rc4 and stable is on 13.0.5, you have to wait until 14.0.0 or later is in stable until a new update will become available.

 |Release channel||Use case||Get it here|

-|This channel delivers the latest feature releases ready for most users at minimal risk.|
+|This channel delivers the latest feature releases ready for most users at minimal risk.

-|You can get the latest stable version from our installation page.|
+|You can get the latest stable version from our installation page.

 |Betas and release candidates are the versions of choice for testers in preparation for an Nextcloud release.
 They provide a short-term-stable point to report bugs against.
 Grab these to make sure the upcoming release works well on your infrastructure.||Automatically generated snapshot tarballs and betas track daily Nextcloud development.
 These are suitable to check if bugs are fixed but can break any time.|